Monster Max: Gameplay

 Monster Max is an isometric action-adventure puzzle video game that can be played in one of five language choices and two directional pad setups.
 The player is the titular aspiring rock star, who traverses nine floors of the Mega Hero Academy to overthrow the tyrannical King Krond, who resides on the tenth floor and bans all music performance in his land.
 The first floor has a training level, named the Play Pen.
-In each floor, Monster Max performs two-to-three tasks of which the reward is gold, which is used purchase the elevator that takes him to the next floor.
-Tasks include eliminating of enemies and collecting objects like journals, safes, crowns, and torches.
-In the tenth floor, there is only mission to complete before the Krond showdown: to collect four objects.
+In each floor, Monster Max performs two-to-three tasks of which the reward is gold, which is used to purchase the elevator that takes him to the next floor.
+Tasks include eliminating enemies and collecting objects like journals, safes, crowns, and torches.
+On the tenth floor, there is only one mission to complete before the Krond showdown: to collect four objects.
 Each room has a computer terminal informing the player the mission in the next room, although the current mission details can also be accessed in the pause menu.

-The rooms consist of blocks that can be re-positioned, and are varied in design, featuring objects concealing other objects and surfaces, televisions, platforms that disappear when landed on, clocks, flashing lights, remote-controlled robots, spikes, conveyor belts, and floorings dominated with electricity that can be turned on and off.
+The rooms consist of blocks that can be re-positioned, and are varied in design, featuring various objects and obstacles.
 Some of the game's foes include parrots, robots, and mummies.
 The goal is to figure out the order of actions, such as moving blocks and turning off switches for boilers and electricity, to take in each room.
-The rooms initially only require figuring out where to move blocks, but more elements to solve per room are encountered as the game progress.
+The rooms initially only require figuring out where to move blocks, but more elements to solve per room are encountered as the game progresses.
 Missions can be exited and returned to with a password system.

 Collectible objects can be held two-at-a-time, and their function is explained in the pause menu.
 These include a bag that can hold one block at a time (although can not be used to move blocks into other rooms), and a map indication the player's current location and progress.
 Three objects give Max maneuver abilities: a bolt of lightning that increases walking speed, a duck that allows him to squat into smalls areas, and boots that enable him to jump.
-There are also weapons for Max to collect, including a sword, mines that eliminate enemies and blocks, a Super Spell that shoots a ball, and stars and energy fields that temporary protects Max from enemy damage.
+There are also weapons for Max to collect, including a sword, mines that eliminate enemies and blocks, a Super Spell that shoots a ball, and stars and energy fields that temporarily protect Max from enemy damage.
 The energy field prohibits Max from walking and shooting while activated.
-Also collectable is extra lives, of which Max begins with four.
+Also collectable are extra lives, of which Max begins with four.